By Maxime Chouinard

 The fencer now retreats behind his sword, positioning himself at an angle in front of the opponent.
 His weight is carried on the back leg and his offensive technique relies first and foremost on a concept that isn’t exactly new, but at least never been so prevalent: the lunge.
 There is also a completely new nomenclature system for guards based on hand alignment.
 This is the beginning of prime, seconde, tierce and quarte guards to which will be added several more.

-Italian and Spanish fencing were then at their peak.
+Italian and Spanish fencing were then at their peak of popularity.
 Fencing treatises competed in complexity to explain their actions, offering geometric diagrams as well as philosophical and physical concepts to make sense of their movements.
 But French fencing was slowly beginning to assert itself, along with the emergence of a new type of sword: the smallsword.
 This sword is a shorter, thinner version, with a more minimalist hilt than the rapier.
 Easier to wear, it gained popularity at court.
-It was adopted by the soldiers, and continued to be worn on the battlefield by many infantry officers in the Empire.
+It was adopted by the soldiers, and continued to be worn on the battlefield by many officers in the Empire.

-The French master of arms brought two material innovations to the practice of fencing: the foil and the plastron.
+The French fencing master brought two material innovations to the practice of fencing: the foil and the plastron.
 The foil is now an abstraction of the épée which allows a more energetic and safe practice, an invention which was decried by some masters who feared that the development of courage would be neglected, creating fencers who would flee at the first view of a sharp blade.
 This idea of developing courage is a common theme in fencing treatises and documents of the Renaissance, and one that would be worth investigating further in my opinion.

 However, this production was slowed down with the advent of the Revolution.
 Very few treatises were published until the Restoration, perhaps because the masters are employed in the war and few of them have the time necessary to write.
 A rare exception is de Saint-Martin, who published a treatise in 1800.
 It was after the Empire that the publication of manuals resumed.